sdepold/octo.erl/README.md

 2. Clone `sdepold/octo.erl-test` repo (under the testing login).

-3. Set `TESTING_LOGIN` environment variable to the login you've created, or to your own if you decided to use it.
+3. Set `TESTING_LOGIN` environment variable.

-4. Generate an authentication token and set `AUTH_TOKEN` environment variable.
+4. Generate an authentication token (for the testing account) and set `AUTH_TOKEN` environment variable.
+It's sufficient to give it access to your repos, as we don't support anything else at the moment anyway.

 5. Now, you can run tests with:
    ```
-   make tests
+   make integration-tests
    ```